jtipton2/LinuxHPC/Sierra_Intel_oneAPI.md

 ## Additional questions and resources to explore

 ### UCX Fabric Errors
 This problem occurs when trying to run a test problem on 8 cpus with 4 procs per node.
-The simulation is not able to start when `FI_PROVIDER=mlx'.
+The simulation is not able to start when `FI_PROVIDER=mlx`.
 Changing to `tcp` allows it to run.
 ```
 [tvj@bernie 1_SIERRA_Troubleshooting]$ mpiexec -n 8 -ppn 4 -f ./hostfile  adagio -i LasagnaOpt_Dynamic.i
 [cnode001:915709:0:915709] rc_verbs_iface.c:123  send completion with error: transport retry counter exceeded [qpn 0x18d9 wrid 0x27vendor_err 0x81]